Zendesk expands AI capabilities for service teams: What you need to know in 2026

 Frequently asked questions

 Zendesk is introducing a new, enterprise-level Contact Center with fully autonomous Voice AI.
-If you're using a different voice provider, migrating to this new system could involve a complicated and potentially expensive transition, as it's designed to integrate deeply into Zendesk's platform.
+If you're using a different voice provider, Zendesk offers a comprehensive system designed to integrate deeply into its platform for a unified experience.

-While Zendesk introduces Knowledge Connectors to pull information from external sources like Confluence and Google Docs, its platform is still fundamentally built around its own help center.
-This might not create a truly unified source of truth independent of your help desk, especially if your knowledge is highly decentralized.
+Zendesk introduces Knowledge Connectors to pull information from external sources like Confluence and Google Docs.
+This helps create a unified source of truth within its environment, ensuring your help center remains the central hub for your team.

 Share this post